Created by Minneapolis-based photographer, Sarah Beth Ernhart, Joy Sessions® are special photo sessions just for terminally ill and elderly pets.

 Premium Listings don’t automatically mean better photographers or businesses; the network is open to everyone who offers something to pet owners experiencing the loss of a pet.

 Those who have chosen to purchase a Premium Membership want their businesses to stand out, and to help provide a more robust searching experience for you.
-You can quickly and easily view samples of their work, learn a little about them, and have all their contact information in one convenient location.
+You can quickly and easily learn about what they do, and have all their contact information in one convenient location.

 All the photographers listed here offer their own versions of an end-of-life pet photography session.
 “Joy Sessions®” are specific to Sarah Beth Photography, LLC.

 Inviting someone into your life at this very personal, difficult time is not a decision to take lightly.
 You want to feel good about the person you’ll be working with, and confident in their abilities.
-Every photographer runs their own business in their own way; there’s not a “right way” or a “wrong way,” but there is likely a way that either works or doesn’t work for your individual situation.
+Every photographer runs their own business in their own way; there’s not a “right way” or a “wrong way,” but some things may or may not work for your individual situation.

 Start a dialogue with potential photographers, either via email or phone, and see what feels right.
 When it all comes together and you’ve found a photographer you love, you’ll both be ready to go into your photo session with confidence and accurate expectations.